thomasjsn/uimg/readme.md

 * Delete images that have not been viewed in 1 year
 * Delete database entries referencing missing image files

 Note that if a caching service is placed in front of µIMG, most requests will not pass through.
-So the `accessed` field in the database does not correctly reflect when the image was last viewed.
-It's important that any caching headers have a shorter `maxage` than 1 year, e.g. 3 months; in which case the `accessed` field might only get updated when the cache is revalidated every 3 months.
+So the `last_viewed` field in the database does not correctly reflect when the image was last viewed.
+It's important that any caching headers have a shorter `maxage` than 1 year, e.g. 3 months; in which case the `last_viewed` field might only get updated when the cache is revalidated every 3 months.
 But that still gives a correct indication of which images have been stale for a whole year.

 Use command with option `--dry-run` to see what would happen, without actually doing anything.